NO GOOD DEED...

 99% of the Carls aren’t slackers.
 Life—and age—have tossed them a few curveballs and they are doing the best they can.
 All our Carls are vetted and prioritized according to financial need, disability, age and circumstance.

-Based on our initial projects, an intervention—requiring paid tradesmen and/or volunteers—involves numerous repairs.
+An intervention—requiring paid tradesmen and/or volunteers—involves numerous repairs.
 A typical project, like Carl’s, can easily cost upwards of $10,000 (as resources come in, they quickly depart).

 Please give generously and regularly to local nonprofits.
-Your gifts, large or small, will have a huge impact on the life of Carl*… or one of his fine neighbors.
+Your gifts, large or small, have a huge impact on the life of Carl… or one of his fine neighbors.

 All gifts are tax-deductible